Condla/hdp-administration/README.md

 You can use the ```get_roles.sh``` script to download the roles from github directly into the currently configured roles directory.

+At the moment passwords are stored unencrypted but are not version controlled in the directory ```hiddenvars```.
+Make sure to add a file "security.yml" into this directory containing values for these two variables

+sssd_user_password: <password of sssd user account>
+ad_test_user: <arbitrary user present in AD>

 ## Details and Considerations